BCDA-APS/pvWebMonitor/docs/source/overview.rst

       flow of data from EPICS to WWW site

 The **pvWebMonitor** service is run on a computer in the same subnet as the EPICS system to be monitored.
-All configuration files and other resources are placed in a single :index:`project directory`.
-**pvWebMonitor** places an EPICS Channel Access monitor on each PV in the *pvlist.xml* file and stores updates in-memory.
+All configuration files and other resources are placed in a single :index:`project directory`. **pvWebMonitor** places an EPICS Channel Access monitor on each PV in the *pvlist.xml* file and stores updates in-memory.
-Periodically, as specified in *config.xml*, **pvWebMonitor** write the PV values from memory to an XML file (named *rawdata.xml*) in the project directory.
+Periodically, as specified in *config.xml*, **pvWebMonitor** writes the PV values from memory to an XML file (named *rawdata.xml*) in the project directory.
 Once that XML file is written, **pvWebMonitor** uses *rawdata.xml* [#]_ with each of the XSLT files [#]_ in the project directory to create a corresponding HTML file in the project directory.
 The complete list of HTML files is written into an *index.html* file in the project directory.
 Finally, all content in the project directory (except for the *config.xml* file) is copied to the WWW site directory.
 (Only new content is copied, files that do not change are not re-copied.)

 It is important to note the WWW site is written as a *static web site* so that it provides no opportunity to change values in the EPICS system being monitored.

 Also, since some browsers do not have XML parsers and thus cannot render XSLT [#]_, all HTML files are created by **pvWebMonitor**.